 A Balmoral afternoon tea costs a mere £35 per person (£50 with a glass of Champagne) this afternoon tea is worth every last penny.

-Not only do you leave absolutely filled to the brim, you’re also waited on hand and foot by their friendly staff who make you feel right at home.
+Not only do you leave absolutely filled to the brim, but you’re also waited on hand and foot by their friendly staff who make you feel right at home.

 As a parting gift, you also receive a complimentary tea caddy with their own Balmoral blend loose leaf tea so you can remember your amazing experience for a lifetime – incredible!